TimonKoskey/Implementation-Engineer-Interview-Questions-Response/README.md

     1. A list of color objects is created

-    1. A function called *get_colors* is defined, this function is a web API that listens to a http GET request on route */colors/all* and returns a JSON formated data containing color objects.
+    1. A method *get_colors* is defined, this function is a web API that listens to a http GET request on route */colors/all* and returns a JSON formated data containing color objects.
 This method therefore acts as an interface where other applications can make a GET request for colors through the url defined and this method will send back the list of colors.

+    1. Another method *add_color* listens for a post rquest on the defined route, using request imported from flask module the method gets the json data consisting of a list of new colors to be added to our colors list.
+It extends our list and returns the new list to the API caller.
+Using curl to test our API.

+    ```bash
+    curl -X POST -H "Content-Type: application/json" -d '[{"color":"maroon", "value": "#800000"},{"color":"crimson", "value": "#DC143C"},{"color":"salmon", "value": "#FA8072"}]' http://127.0.0.1:8000/colors/add
+    ```

     To run the script intall flask by running the following command in your terminal.